 Given this, it is not surprising that the vicissitudes of advertising revenue have moved in lockstep with the state of the economy in Canada since 2008.
-Overall advertising spending has grown from \$11.5 billion in 2008 to \$13.2 billion last year in current dollar terms (CAGR of 1.5%).
-Switch the metric to real dollars, however, and the story is one of stagnation, with revenue crawling up from \$12.2 billion in 2008 to \$12.7 billion last year (CAGR of less than a half-of-a-percent).
+Overall advertising spending has grown from \$11.5 billion in 2008 to \$13.6 billion last year in current dollar terms (CAGR of 1.7%).
+Switch the metric to real dollars, however, and the story is one of stagnation, with revenue crawling up from \$12.2 billion in 2008 to \$13.1 billion last year (CAGR of less than 0.7%).
 Figure 10 depicts the point for advertising across all media and for both television and the Internet.